FF News Logo

 Cryptocurrencies such as bitcoin and gold have much in common – both are limited in quantity, easy to trade and can be decentralized to be stored.
 However, where gold has the advantage is that there are no passwords to be lost, the volatility is much lower, there is a higher chance of sustainable growth and in the end, you can hold your investment in your hands.

 Daniel Marburger, Director at coininvest.com comments, “We have been inundated with emails and the phones have been ringing continually with customers asking how they could turn their cryptocurrency into gold.
-It is an unprecedented time and shows the sway from Bitcoin and other cryptocurrencies back to a solid, robust investment in these uncertain times.”
+It is an unprecedented time and shows the sway from Bitcoin and other cryptocurrencies back to a solid, robust investment in these uncertain times.

-- Citcon Partners with Alipay+ to Enable Cross-Border Mobile Payment for U.S. Retail Merchants Read more
+2. Alipay+ to Launch in Saudi Arabia, Facilitating Cross-Border Mobile Payments for Local Merchants Read more